btc21/btc-rpc-client/README.md

+# DEPRECATED

+This repository was created for the needs of [Bitcoin Explorer aka btc-rpc-explorer](https://github.com/janoside/btc-rpc-explorer).
+Since the time of its creation (forking from another repository), Bitcoin Explorer has been modified to no longer require this code.
+As such, it is no longer needed and will not in any way be maintained.

 # bitcoin-core
 A modern Bitcoin Core REST and RPC client to execute administrative tasks, [multiwallet](https://bitcoincore.org/en/2017/09/01/release-0.15.0/#multiwallet) operations and queries about network and the blockchain.